 The circular saws are the device which are consider as dangerous equipment and they are only handled by the carpenters.
 Even though the circular saws are specially made for reduce the work of carpenters while cutting the wood materials, if a little mistake or small carelessness may lead to cut the hands or fingers of the operators.
+Even with the more compact models like on this page, you still need to becareful.

 So that more care and handling techniques are needed for performing the task of wood cutting with a circular saws.
 Here are some tips are given which help you to operate the circular saw even better way: